FRRouting/frr/doc/user/basic.rst

    Set hostname of the router.

-.. clicmd:: [no] password PASSWORD
+.. clicmd:: password PASSWORD

    Set password for vty interface.
 The ``no`` form of the command deletes the password.
 If there is no password, a vty won't accept connections.

-.. clicmd:: [no] enable password PASSWORD
+.. clicmd:: enable password PASSWORD

    Set enable password.
 The ``no`` form of the command deletes the enable password.

-.. clicmd:: [no] log trap LEVEL
+.. clicmd:: log trap LEVEL

    These commands are deprecated and are present only for historical compatibility.
 The log trap command sets the current logging level for all